 Appropriate personal appearance is a requirement in all phases of the program to include proper attire, grooming and personal hygiene.
-Classroom (virtual or face to face) attire should be comfortable but modest.
+Classroom (virtual or face-to-face) attire should be comfortable but modest.
 Avoid extremes in attire or grooming which may be offensive to peers, faculty or patients.
-Short skirts are not permissible.
+Short skirts, short shorts, hats, sleeveless t-shirts and open toe shoes are not permissible.
 Strapless, bra-less, backless, low cut tops, halter tops, bare midriffs, spaghetti/thin straps, and any attire that shows excessive cleavage are not permissible.
 Trousers should remain at the waist and not "drooping" to reveal undergarments or bare skin.